Application Information & FAQ

-You must submit the completed application form, official transcripts of all college or university attended, an of your GRE scores sent to us from ETS, 3-5 letters of recommendation, and official scores of your TOEFL or Duolingo exam.
+You must submit the completed application form, official transcripts of all college or university attended, 3-5 letters of recommendation, and official scores of your TOEFL or Duolingo exam.
 If English is not your native language, the scores must be sent to us directly from either ETS or Duolingo.

 Transcripts: List all the Colleges and/or Universities you have attended from which a degree was obtained.
 Upload a copy (in English) of your most recent transcript(s) in PDF format.
 Any other format will not be accepted.
 A copy of your Transcripts must be uploaded by December 1.
 Since fall grades are not required, please submit your transcripts NOW.
 Transcripts will be kept on file until you submit your application.

 Please note that transcripts or test scores are not updated as received until you submit your application and pay the application fee.

 What are you looking for in the application materials?

 We take into account your academic training, research experiences, letters of recommendation, GPA, personal statement, and other available information in our admission decisions.